IzzyLeech/Moto-Junkie/README.md

 # Hitting The Apex
 # Goal for project
-The Purpose of Hitting The Apex is to created a website that caters to the needs of fans of Moto GP.
+The Purpose of Hitting The Apex is to creat a website that caters to the needs of fans of Moto GP.
-The website will demonstrate easy digestable inforamtion to quickly cath up on the going ons of the current season, that current fans will be able to quickly catch up on and also will be easily understanble for newer fans of Moto Gp.
-The Website will give inforamtion on the current 2022 championship.
-The site will also give user the option to sign up to the weekly newsletter, so they can make contact with the website on a weekly basis.
+The website will demonstrate easily digestible information to quickly catch up on the going on of the current season, which current fans will be able to quickly catch up on and also will be easily understandable for newer fans of Moto Gp.
+The Website will give information on the current 2022 championship.
+The site will also give the user an option to sign up for the weekly newsletter, so they can make contact with the website weekly.

 # Ux

 ## User Goals
-* Accessible up to date inforamtion on the championship
+* Accessible up to date information on the championship
 * Aesthetic pleasing images
 * Easily Navigatable table for championship
 * Simple user interface